chenhuiyeh/TimeTable-Android-App/README.md

 A timetable app implemented with Android's architecture components using MVVM design pattern.

 ## Installing
-Simply clone this repo and open it in Android Studio
+Clone or download this repo to your local environment Open with Android Studio

 ## User Interface